Opening on Friday, January 24, 11 am to 6 pm

-Galerie Eva Presenhuber is proud to announce a second Zurich gallery in the cultural heart of the city.
-Opening on January 25, 2020, the inaugural exhibition at Rämistrasse 33 will present new and significant sculptures and wall-based works by Swiss artist Valentin Carron.
+Galerie Eva Presenhuber is proud to open a second Zurich gallery in the cultural heart of the city.
+The inaugural exhibition at Rämistrasse 33 presents new and significant sculptures and wall-based works by the Swiss artist Valentin Carron.

 In his sculptures and collages, Carron imitates traditional handicrafts and unknown artworks, as well as stereotypical modern and everyday forms.
 By appropriating these objects and styles, he questions originality, authenticity, and identity in the globalized world.
 He reformulates traditional handicrafts, mainly from his Swiss homeland, by substituting natural materials like wood for synthetic materials; conversely, he commissions well-trained craftsmen to create precious works imitating cheap industrial articles.
 Both methods bear a characteristic touch of irony: incarnations of a romantic pastoral Switzerland are created using industrial materials, and traditional handicrafts are used to create works that oscillate between decoration and kitsch.

 For the exhibition, Carron has created new sculptures that deal with the aesthetics of everyday culture in the popular handicrafts and souvenir industries, and are presented in all four exhibitions rooms.
 A wall-based work, constituting a fake wall made of faux OSB-panels, spans both floors and forms a bracket around the show.